MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/analytics/android.md

 ## 1. Session and device information

-Once you add Mobile Center Analytics to your app and the SDK is started, it will automatically track sessions and device properties like OS Version, model, manufacturer etc. You don’t need to write any additional code.
+Once you add Mobile Center Analytics to your app and start the SDK, it will automatically track sessions and device properties like OS Version, model, etc. without writing any additional code.

 ## 2. Custom events

 You can track your own custom events with **up to five properties** to know what's happening in your app, understand user actions, and see the aggregates in the Mobile Center portal.

 Once you have started the SDK, use the `trackEvent()` method to track your events with properties.
 You can send **up to 200 distinct event names**.
-Also, note that there is a maximum of 256 characters supported per event name and 64 characters per event property name and event property value.
+Also, there is a maximum limit of 256 characters per event name and 64 characters per event property name and event property value.

 ```java
 Map<String, String> properties = new HashMap<>();